ddas2148/project2/README.md

  # What should this project accomplish for the business?

-From this product and linear regression, it is very easy to understand the house price with different needs of the real estate investors/ buyers.
-In this project the customer is a real estate investor and the user is an estimator.
+From this model and linear regression, it is very easy to understand that how house price depends on various types of attributes!
+My client realestate business can determine/predict a price guide for their vendor!
+Also can help property estimator for their property value estimation purpose!

 # Content: